 Cyril Benoît

 I am a CNRS Researcher at the Centre for European Studies and Comparative Politics at Sciences Po in Paris.
-My research interests lie broadly in comparative political economy, with a focus on regulatory politics, business-government relations, and distributive politics in and through legislative institutions.
+My research interests are in comparative political economy, public policy and legislative politics.

-My ongoing research projects address the transformation of coordinated capitalism, the political control of regulatory agencies, and the political economy of legislative favouritism.
-As part of this latter project, I am currently building with colleagues (and making available) large-scale micro level datasets about the legislative process in various countries around the world.
-Click here to find out more.
+As part of this latter project, I am currently building with colleagues (and making available) large-scale micro level datasets about legislative and regulatory processes in various countries around the world.

 You can access a recent version of my CV here and reach me at cyril.benoit@cnrs.fr.
 Below, you can find summaries of some of my recent work.